jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/instructions-microcodes.rst

     * Assuming the hardware is sufficient to perform such an instruction

-* Below are 13 instructions that can be included on the system
+* Below are 13 instructions that can be included on the current system

     * This leaves room for additional instructions to be added to the instruction set later